 Blueberries: A Little History

 Blueberries are native to America and readily lend themselves to being the “blue” in many patriotic dishes, so eating them is a great way to express your nationalism!
-Besides, July is National Blueberry Month, making it a great time to celebrate not only their utter scrumptiousness and the wholesomeness but their astounding number of health benefits, too.
+Berry season is a great time to celebrate not only their utter scrumptiousness and wholesomeness but their astounding number of health benefits, too.
 They are high in fiber and low in calories and have practically no fat.
 This makes them perfect for satisfying your appetite and sweet tooth, managing your cholesterol and weight, and maintaining your digestive regularity and heart health.

 Eat The Colors of the Rainbow